edubergeek/sdaas/README.md

             1. e.g. /hinode/**level2**/2017/08/20/SP3D/20170820_180544/*.fits
             1. e.g. /hinode/**level2.1**/2017/08/20/SP3D/20170820_180544/*.fits

-## Assemble An Example
+## Build a Pipeline
-1. Build a pipeline that emits pairs of training examples (x, y) where a file walk on XGlob is transformed
+1. Build a pipeline that emits fixed size batches of pairs of training examples (x, y).
-    1. first to an object representation of the X file(s)
-    1. then paired with the matching object representation of the Y file(s) or features
-1. Y may not be from a file e.g. for categorical classification.
-Y may be a subset of X file features (class ordinal or code)
-1. Continue pipeline with one or more filters then patch extraction then augmentation transforms
+    1. A file/object walk on XGlob is performed
+    1. Because X is required, it anchors the tree walk.
+        1. Example features are extracted from each X object
+    1. If Y is defined Example targets are extracted from each Y object
+        1. Y might be defined as a subset of values in each X object.
+If so, target values are removed from X and added to Y. An example is the ATLAS_DR1 dataset where the csv column "CLASS" is the Y training target and all other values are X features.
+        1. Y might be defined as a separate object paired to each X object.
+If so, the defined transformation rules are used to identify Y objects corresponding to the current X object.
+The y values are extracted from the resulting Y object(s).
+The HINODE dataset is an example of this having pairs of directories for X feature FITS files and Y target FITS files.
+1. The next pipeline step is to slice or filter the examples with a chain of filters defined by the SDaaS client.
+1. The next pipeline step is to transform filtered examples as defined by the SDaaS client.
+1. The last pipeline step is to stream the resulting examples in fixed sized batches from the server to the client.
+    1. The SDaaSClient encapuslates multi-threaded batch streaming as a TensorFlow tf.data.Dataset, PyTorch torch.utils.data.Dataset or Pandas dataframe (using chunksize for incremental loading).

 ## Multithreading
 1. Parallelize bagging (globbed file tree walk)